Medically reviewed by Drugs.com. Last updated on Oct 10, 2019.

 - Antiviral Agent

 Peramivir, a cyclopentane analogue, selectively inhibits the influenza virus neuraminidase enzyme, preventing the release of viral particles from infected cells.

 AUC increased with increasing degree of renal impairment

 Use: Labeled Indications

-Influenza: Treatment of acute, uncomplicated influenza in adults who have been symptomatic ≤2 days.
+Influenza: Treatment of acute, uncomplicated influenza in patients ≥2 years of age who have been symptomatic ≤2 days.